 There are many plants that can help attract bees and other pollinators to your garden.

 Having similar colored plants will attract pollinators.
-Not saying that the whole garden needs to be the same color theme, but they should be planted in groups consisting of like colors.
+We’re not suggesting that the whole garden needs to be the same color theme, but that plants should be planted in groups consisting of like colors.

 There are two major factors to attract bees and other pollinators to your garden.
 Pollen and nectar.